 Shari Huhndorf, Professor.
 Native American Studies.
 Interdisciplinary Native American studies, cultural studies, gender studies, American studies, literary and visual culture.

 Jake Kosek, Associate Professor.
 Geography.

-Lauren Kroiz, Assistant Professor.
+Lauren Kroiz, Associate Professor.
 Art History.
 History and theory of photography and new media, race and ethnic studies, the relationships between regionalism, nationalism and globalism.